acumos/kubernetes-client/docs/deploy-in-private-k8s.rst

   * user manual invocation of the deployment process on the k8s master, using a downloadable solution package including:

+    * a kubernetes cluster setup script which the user can run to install a basic single- or mulit-node kubernetes cluster
-    * a deployment script which the user can run to start the deployment
+    * a deployment script which the user can run to start the deployment in the installed or otherwise pre-existing kubernetes cluster
-    * a k8s template for the solution
+    * a k8s template for the solution (solution.yaml)
-    * a model blueprint file as created today by the Acumos Design Studio
+    * a model blueprint file and dockerinfo file as created by the Acumos Design Studio, and used by the Blueprint Orchestrator (referred to here and in solution.yaml files as the Model Connector) to route model messages through the set of model microservices
+    * if the solution contains the "Proto Viewer" (referred to here and in solution.yaml files as the Probe), a set of folders containing the protobuf interface specification for each model microservice

 * the k8s cluster is deployed (or will be) on a linux variant host OS.
 Ubuntu and Centos 7 will be specifically tested/supported.